 For further information on the background to the financial requirement in Appendix FM, please see the Statement of Intent on Family Migration published on 11 June 2012.
-This is available on the Home Office's immigration website: Statement of Intent: Family Migration.
+This is available on GOV.UK: Statement of Intent: Family Migration.

 For further information on the background to the financial requirement in Appendix Armed Forces, please see the Statement of Intent published on 4 July 2013.
-This is available on the gov.uk website: Statement of Intent: Family Members of HM Forces.
+This is available on the GOV.UK: Statement of Intent: Family Members of HM Forces.